-At Northbound Treatment Services, we help determine the causes of depression, then help our clients reenter school or the workplace and cope with their depression disorders
+At Northbound Treatment Services, we help determine the causes of addiction and depression, then help our clients reenter school or the workplace and cope with their depression disorders

 It is not uncommon to find that someone suffering from substance abuse or alcoholism is also suffering from depression.
 However, in order to truly recover from the addiction, it is important to treat the underlying depression as well, ensuring that the person has the emotional tools they need to process those feelings without returning to drugs or alcohol as a coping mechanism.
 Northbound Treatment Services has the experienced and trained staff necessary to guide you or your loved one down the path of conquering this dual struggle.